 Understand the Types of Pole Saws

-- Cordless: A cordless pole saw is the most convenient option.
-There’s no electrical cord or gas to worry about.
+A cordless pole saw is the most convenient option.
+There’s no electrical cord or fuel to worry about.
 For small yards, a single battery charge is typically all you need to get the job done.

-The only issues with cordless models is that they’re not quite as powerful as electric or gas, and they tend to be a bit heavier than other options.
+The only issue with cordless models is that they’re not quite as powerful as electric or gas, and they tend to be a bit heavier than other options.

-- Gas: A gas powered pole saw is the most powerful option, and the tool of choice for professional landscapers.
-With enough gas on hand, you can operate these saws for hours each day.
+This is the most powerful option and the tool of choice for professional landscapers.
 Gas is a great option if you have a tough job or a large yard.